brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 ****

 Lord, why have those who afflict me been multiplied?
 Many rise up against me.
-Many say to my soul, Â‘There is no salvation for him in his God.Â’ But you, Lord, are my protector, my glory, and the one who lifts up my head.
+Many say to my soul, ‘There is no salvation for him in his God.’
+But you, Lord, are my protector, my glory, and the one who lifts up my head.
 I cried to the Lord with my voice and he heard me from his holy mountain.
 I lay down and slept; I have been roused, because the Lord will protect me.
 I shall not be afraid of tens of thousands of people who attack me from every side.
 Arise, Lord; save me, my God, because you have struck all who are vainly my foes, you have smashed the teeth of sinners.
-Salvation is the LordÂ’s, and your blessing is upon your people.
+Salvation is the Lord’s, and your blessing is upon your people.

 Glory to the Father and to the Son and to the Holy Spirit.